onurceldir123/fn-dbscan/README.md

   - For linear: k = d_max / eps
   - For exponential: k = 20 (recommended by the paper) Higher k values make the membership function steeper.
 Recommended values: 1-5 for gradual decay, 15-20 for steep decay.

-- **epsilon1** (float, default=0.0): Minimum membership threshold (ε₁ or α-cut level in the paper).
-Points with membership degree < epsilon1 are not considered neighbors.
-Should be in [0, 1].
-Use 0.0 to include all points within eps radius.

 - **normalize** (bool, default=True): Whether to normalize the data so that maximum distance ≤ 1.
 This is recommended in the paper to make the eps parameter scale-independent.